Beyond Cultural Constructs: What Is Masculinity?

 Masculinity is defined as the traits and behaviours typically associated with men.
 When we refer to masculinity, we are talking about a person’s gender.
 Masculinity involves the physiological aspects of men’s brains and bodies.
 A male is characterised by XY chromosomes and has distinct physiological traits and hormonal profile, primarily driven by testosterone.
 This hormone influences a range of characteristics, from physical strength and muscle mass to aggression and competitiveness, traits historically linked to masculine roles in society.
 These biological factors are not mere social labels but fundamental aspects of male identity, deeply ingrained in his genetic makeup.

 Even though still subjected to debate, scientific studies have consistently shown that these biological differences impact behavior and preferences.
-Research indicates that not just boys and girls, but also primates, from a very young age, display different preferences in toys and activities for example, which are not solely the result of socialization but innate tendencies: A research conducted and published by Alexander and Hines (2002), titled "Sex differences in response to children's toys in nonhuman primates" found that nonhuman primates exhibited sex differences in toy preferences, similar to those observed in human children, suggesting that male primates are more likely to be interested towards things and female primates towards people.
+Research indicates that not just boys and girls, but also primates, from a very young age, display different preferences in toys and activities for example, which are not solely the result of socialization but innate tendencies: A research conducted and published by Alexander and Hines (2002), titled "Sex differences in response to children's toys in nonhuman primates" found that nonhuman primates exhibited sex differences in toy preferences, similar to those observed in human children, suggesting that male primates are more likely to be interested towards things and female primates towards beings.
 Such evidence underscores the argument that masculinity is rooted in our biology, not a social construct, shaping how males interact with the world around them.

 Biologically, a man is an adult human male.
 As established above, males typically have one X and one Y chromosome.
 They usually produce male gametes (sperm) and have primary and secondary sexual characteristics influenced by androgens, particularly testosterone.
 Biologically, masculinity is often associated with physical traits influenced by male hormones, particularly testosterone.
 These traits may include and are not exclusive to greater muscle mass, body hair, and a deeper voice.